 WHEN TO START HIRING FURNITURE FOR YOUR WEDDING

-Another question we are asked frequently is, 'when do you recommend I start booking this furniture in?'
+Another question we're asked frequently is, 'when do you recommend I start booking this furniture in?'

-For weddings during peak season or weekends before public holidays, we do book out very quickly, so we would recommend booking your key pieces between 9-11 months out from your date - particularly if you need tables and chairs which are always the first to go.
+For weddings during peak season or weekends before public holidays, we do book out very quickly, so we would recommend booking your key pieces between 10-12 months out from your date - particularly if you need tables and chairs which are always the first to go.
 The other pieces that book out quickly are our lounges, dry bars, stools and service bars.
 Luckily we do have a big range so can take quite a few bookings over the same weekend, and our team can always suggest alternative options if your first choice happens to be unavailable.
-We're pretty helpful like that ;)

 ASK THE EXPERTS!

-This is the number one tip we can give you!
+And finally, our number one tip.
 If you're feeling stuck or confused when it comes to hiring furniture for your wedding, then just ask us!
 Remember, this is what we do for a living, and we're always happy to answer any questions you might have.
-Our friendly team is happy to chat through your ideas, and help you put together the perfect furniture plan for your wedding - you can get in touch with us whenever you're ready, and don't forget to check out our FAQ's for some more helpful information.
+Our friendly team can chat through your ideas and help you put together the perfect furniture plan for your wedding.
+You can get in touch with us whenever you're ready, and don't forget to check out our FAQ's for some more helpful information.